Rough-legged buzzard

-The rough-legged buzzard (Europe) or rough-legged hawk (North America)(Buteo lagopus) is a medium-large bird of prey.
-It is found in Arctic and Subarctic regions of North America, Europe, and Russia during the breeding season and migrates south for the winter.
-It was traditionally also known as the rough-legged falcon in such works as John James Audubon's The Birds of America.
+The rough-legged buzzard (Europe) or rough-legged hawk (North America) (Buteo lagopus) is a medium-large bird of prey.
+It is found in arctic and subarctic regions of North America, Europe, and Asia during the breeding season, and migrates south for the winter.
+Historically, it was also known as "rough-legged falcon" in such works as John James Audubon's The Birds of America.

 Nests are typically located on cliffs, bluffs or in trees.
-Clutch sizes are variable with food availability, but three to five eggs are usually laid.
-These hawks hunt over open land, feeding primarily on small mammals.
+The clutch sizes are variable with food availability, but usually three to five eggs are laid.
+They hunt over open land, feeding primarily on small mammals, mainly lemmings and voles.
 Along with the kestrels, kites, and osprey, this is one of the few birds of prey to hover regularly.